 In the years that I spent as an undergraduate tour guide at the University of Virginia, I loved gushing to visitors about Charlottesville’s incredible local food scene.
-The best restaurants in Charlottesville range from humble mom-n-pop hole-in-the-walls to world-class gems featuring globally seasoned chefs– and I used to love telling people how, outside of New York City, Charlottesville, Virginia boasts more restaurants per capita than any other city in the U.S.!
+The best restaurants in Charlottesville range from humble mom-n-pop hole-in-the-walls to world-class gems featuring globally seasoned chefs– and at the time, I used to love telling people how, outside of New York City, Charlottesville, Virginia boasts more restaurants per capita than any other city in the U.S.!

-When it comes to dining in Cville, moreover, there’s an almost paralyzing variety of delicious options, and nearly every key ingredient on menus at independently owned restaurants is locally sourced.
+When it comes to dining in Cville, moreover, there’s an almost paralyzing variety of delicious options, and nearly every key ingredient on menus at independently owned restaurants is locally-sourced.

 Farm-to-table restaurants are the standard in Charlottesville, and that’s why the food is so good.

 ^ This, however, isn’t to say that the local food landscape is one-dimensional, either.
 There’s a wide array of excellent international cuisine in Charlottesville, which reflects both the diversity of the local population and the University of Virginia’s enduringly cosmopolitan influence.

 Fortunately for the avid foodies among us, even these bastions of world cuisine draw influence from the bounty of the Blue Ridge Mountains foodshed.